Robotics 7 Control

 Stability of the LTI System

-is either known or depends on - Can we determine the stability of the system from 𝐴, 𝐵 ?
+- Can we determine the stability of the system from 𝐴, 𝐵 ?

 Scalar Exponential Response